WilliamMcRoberts/PocketbaseSveltekitAuthDemo/README.md

 # PocketbaseSveltekitAuthDemo

-Simple demo demonstrating how to set up authentication with pocketbase from a Sveltekit application.
+Simple demo demonstrating how to set up user authentication with pocketbase from a Sveltekit application.